athkdev/blog/content/leetcode resources/235 Lowest Common Ancestor of a Binary Search Tree.md

 ---

-# 235. Lowest Common Ancestor of a Binary Search Tree

 So, the lowest common ancestor for any two nodes (`p` and `q`) in a BST is termed as the minimum value node that contains both `p` and `q` in their sub trees.
 The lowest common ancestor for any node is itself or some previous node.